AuriR/XamarinFormsBulletListControl/ReadMe.md

 Word has a beautiful bullet list format for text.
 HTML does, too.
 It's a great way of showing data in an immediately understood, organized way.
 Yet, there isn't a built-in bullet-list in XAML.
 Sure, I could use a ListView, but that felt pretty heavy.
 I just wanted a list of strings to show up in a list.
 So, I built this Xamarin.Forms control.
 I hope you enjoy it.

 ## How do I use it?
-Add it to your XAML like any other custom control, and bind the Items property to some IEnumerable, like so:
+Add it to your XAML like any other custom control, and bind the Items property to some IEnumerable.
+By default, a round bullet character is used.

+Here's an example:

 At the top:
 <pre><code>